 What is Lync Basic?

-Lync Basic 2013 gives you instant messaging (IM), audio and video calls, Skype for Business (Lync) Meetings, availability (presence) information, and sharing capabilities all from one, easy-to-use program.
-It’s a slimmer version of the full Lync 2013 client that provides all of the same core functionality.
-However, to use the following features, your company would have to upgrade to Lync 2013:
+Lync Basic 2013 gives you instant messaging (IM), audio and video calls, Skype for Business Meetings, availability (presence) information, and sharing capabilities all from one, easy-to-use program.
+It’s a slimmer version of the full Skype for Business (Lync) client that provides the same core functionality.
+With Office 365 operated by 21Vianet, the difference for Lync Basic and Skype for Business users is that in Lync Basic there’s no:

 Gallery video view